 The Permittee or applicant must prepare and submit their initial MPPP with the application for permit coverage or renewal according to procedures in special condition S2.A.
 How to Apply for Permit Coverage and general condition G17 Duty to Reapply.

-When permit coverage is granted, the MPPP becomes an enforceable effluent limitation of the permit and the permittee must implement the MPPP.
+When permit coverage is granted, the MPPP becomes an enforceable effluent limitation of the permit and the permittee must implement and comply with the terms of the MPPP.

 Production Area Drawings and Maps

 The MPPP must have map and/or aerial photos of the CAFO production area clearly indicating the location of the following items: